-While our campervans are fully-equipped, there are still some things that, logistically, we cannot provide, or that you may want for your own personal comforts.
+Our campervans are fully-equipped with a bed/dining room and kitchen with sink, stove, and refrigerator.
+In addition to the Extras we have available for rent (bedding kits, kitchen kits, camp chairs, picnic tables, and more), you may want to bring some more items for your own personal comforts.
 To help you plan your Escape, we put together a list of suggested items that past renters have recommended packing over the years.

-A large mug – We provide standard smaller mugs, but you might prefer your own
+- A large mug – We provide standard smaller mugs in our Kitchen Kit, but you might prefer your own

-Cooler – While your van includes a solar-powered refrigerator, this can be helpful if you’d like to store larger items such as ice and beverages.
-For size reference, the refrigerator can fit approximately 24 beer cans.
+- Cooler – While your van includes a solar-powered refrigerator, this can be helpful if you’d like to store larger items such as ice and beverages.
+For size reference, the refrigerator can fit approximately 24 soda cans.

 Our biggest suggestion is to pack layers.
 Many places–especially in the desert–can be very hot during the day and very cold at night.
 Packing smartly and bringing different layers is the best way to prepare for these temperature changes.
 Aside from your basic t-shirts and shorts, we recommend:

 - Hat – both a beanie and a baseball cap to block the sun

 Aside from your own toiletry items, we recommend:

 - Sandals – Good for campground showers and for lounging

 - Laundry bag and a small container of detergent (if you’re going on a longer trip, it can be nice to do some laundry at larger campgrounds)